 Those strategies are important but the real power to success is in the soft skills.
 In other words, it’s how you show up to the collaboration that will make the biggest impact.
 Let’s look at the creative collaborative process a little closer.
 In an interview on Steve Farber’s Love is Just Damn Good Business podcast, The Brothers Koren share their perspective on the art of collaboration.
 In that interview, the musical artists talk about good ego and bad ego and what they call daring to suck.

 The Brothers Koren compare good ego and bad ego to good fats and bad fats.
 Good fats support a healthy diet while bad fats tend to stick around and cause negative health effects.
 Similarly, the good ego shows up for a healthy conversation and shares ideas without attachment to them.
-Meanwhile, the bad ego stays emotionally attached to the idea and wants to be sure the idea is used or liked.
+Meanwhile, the bad ego stays emotionally attached to the idea and wants others to like or use the idea.
 It is human nature to be emotionally attached to your ideas.
 The most powerful collaborations happen when people become conscious of the good and bad ego and choose to show up with the good one, without attachment.

 Dare to suck

-Another principle that can be helpful to productive and open communication among collaborators is one that has been used in improv (improvisational theater) for decades.
-“Yes, and…” those two words are used in improvisational theater as a method of allowing the participant to accept what one actor is saying and expand on it to create a bigger idea.
-This same technique can be used when brainstorming with a collaborative team.
+Another helpful principle for productive and open communication among collaborators comes from improv (improvisational theater).
+“Yes, and …” those two words are used in improvisational theater as a method.
+It allows one actor to accept what another actor says and expand on it to create a bigger idea.
+This same technique can apply when brainstorming with a collaborative team.
 One person shares an idea and other participants accept that idea and expand on it without judgement.
 Adopting “Yes, and…” thinking will help you make sure that you have brought your good ego to the collaboration.

 Bringing your good ego, daring to suck, employing “Yes, and…” thinking will set you up to be a successful collaborator.
 Can you think of examples where these soft skills have worked for you?